teemutammela/contentful-bash-backup/README.md

 # Features

-* Exports entries and assets as JSON data and compresses them as ZIP-files
+* Exports entries and assets as JSON data and compresses them as ZIP-files.
-* Option to download asset files (incremental, no duplicates)
+* Option to download asset files (incremental, no duplicates).
-* Silent running, all output is printed into export logs
+* Silent running, all output is printed into export logs.

 ## Requirements